 The HLS Act responds to the current high demand for housing in Tasmania, by providing a quicker process for rezoning eligible Government land.
-It overrides the normal assessment process under the Land Use Planning and Approvals Act 1993 (the LUPA Act) and allows a Housing Land Supply Order (an Order) to rezone or modify the planning scheme requirements for eligible Government land for housing, particularly social and affordable housing.
+It overrides the normal assessment process under the Land Use Planning and Approvals Act 1993 (the LUPA Act) and allows a Housing Land Supply Order (an Order) to rezone, or modify the planning scheme requirements for eligible Government land for housing, particularly social and affordable housing.

-A proposed Order is subject to strict assessment criteria, public consultation, and parliamentary scrutiny.
-The declaration of an Order causes the relevant planning scheme to be amended and transfer the land to Homes Tasmania to deliver housing under the Homes Tasmania Act 2022.
+A proposed Order is subject to strict assessment criteria, public consultation and parliamentary scrutiny.
+The declaration of an Order causes the relevant planning scheme to be amended and transfers the land to Homes Tasmania to deliver housing under the Homes Tasmania Act 2022.
 This is the legal framework under which Homes Tasmania provides housing support to those in need.
-Homes Tasmania can also sell or transfer land to a housing support provider or sell land to ensure there is a right mix of affordable and privately owned housing.
+Homes Tasmania can also sell or transfer land to a housing support provider, or sell land to ensure there is the right mix of affordable and privately owned housing.
 Any funds made available through the sale of land can then be used for the purposes of delivering social and affordable housing in other locations.

-The Minister for Planning can only make Orders for ten years following the amendment to the Act extending the timeframe for making Housing Land Supply Orders until the end of 2032.
+The Minister for Planning can only make Orders for five years following the start of the HLS Act.
+This expires on 20 July 2023.
 Orders made before this expiry date continue to have effect.
+The Government is currently considering options for extending the effect of the HLS Act.

-The Homes Tasmania makes a request to the Minister for Planning for and Order.
-The Minister for Planning supported by the State Planning Office, prepares the exhibition documents, and undertakes a public consultation.
+Homes Tasmania makes a request to the Minister for Planning for an Order.

+The Minister for Planning, supported by the State Planning Office, prepares the exhibition documents, and undertakes the consultation.